jakejang91/Mommybot/README.md

 This is main project file.

 ## Model_Generator_SleepStateClassifier.ipynb
-Generate train data using Jetbot camera and Train sleep status classifier (use MobileNetV2 on Keras) After run all code, timemodel1.pickle and timemodel2.pickle will be generated
+Generate train data using Jetbot camera and Train sleep status classifier (use MobileNetV2 on Keras) This will be take photo for each state.
+After run all code, 'model2.json' and 'model_weights2.h5 will be generated

 ## Model_Generator_TimePredictor.ipynb
 Generate predict model from logs.csv file. you need to write your own logs.csv file based on your experience.
-After run all code, model2.json' and 'model_weights2.h5 will be generated
+After run all code, 'timemodel1.pickle' and 'timemodel2.pickle' will be generated

 ## t6modules